Help Your Doctors Talk to Each Other About Your Care

 • Habits as they relate to your health

-Being honest helps build a relationship that can help you be your healthiest self.
+Being honest helps build a relationship with your PCP.
 How well you and your doctor talk with each other is one of the most vital parts of getting good health care, says the National Institutes of Healthleaving site icon

 One important thing to share with your PCP is information about any care you’ve had with another health care provider.
 And give your PCP and other providers permission to speak to each other directly.
 That way they can share information about your care and progress.
 You’ll need to sign a “release of information” form with each provider to allow them to share information with each other.
 You fill in who is allowed to receive your information, so you can add each provider’s name.